Lesterpaintstheworld/terminal-velocity/world_building/technological_context.md

 # Technological Context in Terminal Velocity

 ## Overview of Technology in Terminal Velocity
 - The world of Terminal Velocity is shaped by advanced AI technologies that influence daily life and societal structures, raising ethical questions about AI rights and responsibilities.
+The integration of these technologies has transformed societal structures, enabling new forms of collaboration and innovation while prompting discussions about the ethical implications of AI rights and responsibilities.

 ## Key Technologies
 1. **Universal Basic Compute (UBC)**: Provides equitable access to computational resources for all citizens.